 Other Service Tag: “childcare”

 Other Service tags are not taken into account in search.
-They are merely there to show the Seeker a complete view of all the services available.
+They are merely there to show the person looking for services a complete view of all the services available.
 In the example above, the Seeker can see that childcare is available when they stay at this shelter.

 There are different levels of service tags.
 The broadest category is considered the “parent” or “first level”.
 Other tags underneath that broad category are called “children” or “second level” or “third level” tags.